margaretmf/margaretmf.github.io/blog.md

 <img class="picture" src="texting_network_analysis2.jpg">

 Later in basketball season, I hope to do more work with networkx to understand basketball teams (See [NFL-Social-Network-Analysis]( https://github.com/Mooseburger1/NFL-Social-Network-Analysis), the source of inspiration).
+I also hope to explore networks of Github followers.
 <br>

 <br>